Woman breaks arm during arm wrestle

 The 20-year-old was taking part in the activity, one of a number at the festival in Cumbria.

-Her opponent was "very upset" and fainted when she realised the other girl's arm was broken, according to paramedic Andrew Dickinson.
+Her opponent was "very upset" and fainted when she realised the other woman's arm was broken, according to paramedic Andrew Dickinson.

 Both were attending the Young Farmers' Clubs Northern District Field Day in Irthington, on Saturday.